reesjones/workflow/README.md

 ## Tracking branches
  - a branch that has a remote branch associated with it is a tracking branch. foo tracks origin/foo
+ - `git checkout --track origin/branch`

+## Rebasing
+ - You're on "top"
+ - You have "bottom" which has commits starting from an ancestor of "top"
+ - You want "top" to be on "bottom"
+ - `git checkout top; git rebase bottom`
+ - or `git rebase bottom top`

+ (Fork/pull request workflow)[https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Forked-Public-Project]